rldai/project-euler-hints-python/README.md

 the wishes of the people who run PE.
 They clearly care about spoilers, so I wanted to try to give a resource with as little spoilers as possible.
 The author's note is a way for me to keep that original purpose.)

-Some of these programs import math, but that's it.
+Some of these programs import the math module, but that's it.

 In the future, I plan to add all 100 solutions.
 I've already finished a lot (but not all) 100 solutions, but I still need to rework them, add comments, and put them in the walkthrough format.
 I might even add solutions past 100 if I get to them.